p-l/fringe/README.md

 The fringe service offers both a http and radius server.
-* The web interface allows authenticated users (through Google Oauth) to generate and refresh a randomly generated password (only for users in a pecific email domain).
+* The web interface allows authenticated users (through Google Oauth) to generate and refresh a randomly generated password (only for users in a specific email domain).
 * The radius server authenticate the user using email and generated password.

 ## Getting Started